-Ruut graduated as a conductor in 2015 from the Royal College of Music in Stockholm, with Sweden becoming a second home.
-Studying under Professor B. Tommy Andersson and Daniel Harding, and gaining inside knowledge of another country’s music culture, allowed her to turn a fresh page in the score of her conducting career.
-Before her time in Stockholm, Ruut had completed Master’s studies at Sibelius Academy in both choral conducting (2011) and church music (2008).
-At the Academy she acquired not only solid musical competence that does not shy away from different styles, but also her ability to work with people: she knows that when musicians feel good they can give their best.
-Her diverse collaboration projects have opened Ruut’s eyes to how music can serve people in different situations – and not only within the conventional framework of high culture.
-Ruut has complemented her studies with master classes from maestros including Valery Gergiev (Turku, 2016) and Herbert Blomstedt (Stockholm, 2015), where she wielded her baton before the Mariinsky Orchestra and the Swedish Radio Symphony Orchestra.
+Ruut graduated in 2015 from the Royal College of Music in Stockholm, where she studied conducting with Professor B. Tommy Andersson and Daniel Harding.
+Before her time in Stockholm, Ruut completed her Master’s studies at the Sibelius Academy, completing diplomas in both choral conducting (2011) and church music (2008).
+Ruut has further developed her technique by attending international masterclasses with leading maestros including Valery Gergiev (Turku, 2016) and Herbert Blomstedt (Stockholm, 2015), where she led the Mariinsky Orchestra and the Swedish Radio Symphony Orchestra.

 “Ruut Kiiski has an inherent skill for